 Talent augmentation has become crucial for businesses that want a competitive edge in today's tight labor market.
 A PwC survey shows 80% of U.S. businesses now rely more on staff augmentation to meet their workforce needs.
-This trend makes sense when you look at the most important gap between talent demand and availability in countries like the US - often at a fraction of local cost in the US.
+This trend makes sense when you look at the significant gap between talent demand and availability in countries like the US — often at a fraction of local cost.

 Staff augmentation solutions help solve the growing challenge of finding specialized skills in a competitive job market.
 These platforms cut hiring times from months to days.
 Companies can access top-tier talent without long-term payroll commitments.
 The process also lets you scale your team while you retain control over projects and deliverables.
 McKinsey's research reveals companies with greater ethnic diversity are 35% more likely to achieve financial performance above industry averages.
 Remote staff augmentation isn't just convenient — it's a strategic advantage.